Prague, Czech Republic

 Program Overview

-This flexible program includes options for one or two four-week sessions.
-Take a class along with an eight-week internship with IFSA Summer Internships in Prague.
+Choose one or two four–week sessions, and consider adding an eight-week internship with IFSA Summer Internships in Prague.

 Details at a Glance